Skip to main content

 Is Pelvic Floor Physical Therapy Worth It?

-By Dr. Danaya Kauwe, PT, DPT, PRPC, Cert-DN | January 21, 2026 | 10 min read
+By Dr. Danaya Kauwe, PT, DPT, PRPC, Cert-DN | Published January 21, 2026 | Last updated May 31, 2026 | 10 min read

 At a Glance

-Maybe you have already tried Kegels on your own.
+If you have been dealing with bladder leaks, pelvic pain, pressure, or any of the other symptoms that brought you to this page, you are likely weighing a real financial decision.
+Maybe you have already tried Kegels.
 Maybe a friend suggested PT but it sounds expensive.
 Maybe you are skeptical that a few exercises could fix something that feels so deeply wrong in your body.
-I understand all of those hesitations, both as a board-certified pelvic rehabilitation practitioner and as a mom who has been postpartum four times.

 What Does the Research Say About Pelvic Floor PT?

-What Does “Improvement” Actually Look Like?
+What Does Improvement Actually Look Like?

 For postpartum issues: A core that actually works again.
 Confidence returning to the gym.
 Understanding your body instead of fearing it.
+Diastasis closure or significant improvement in functional core strength.

 Improvement is not abstract.
 It is getting your life back.